Walnux/ArrowDocuments/README.md

-# What is Arrow?
+# What is Arrow project?
-**Arrow is a simple, secure, low latency and low overhead way to run applications on cloud, edge Computing and native computer environment.**
+**Arrow project intends to explore a simple, secure, low latency and low overhead way to run applications on cloud, edge or native computing environment.**

 Arrow is based on the [**Application Central**](/TopDown.md) design philosophy.